wavesplatform/docs.wavesplatform/docs/en/ride/v5/data-types/byte-vector.md

 # ByteVector

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/data-types/byte-vector)

 `ByteVector` is a [data type](/en/ride/v5/data-types/) for byte array.

 To assign a value to a `ByteVector` variable, you can use a string in [Base16](https://en.wikipedia.org/wiki/Hexadecimal#Base16_&#40;Transfer_encoding&#41;), [Base58](https://ru.wikipedia.org/wiki/Base58), or [Base64](https://ru.wikipedia.org/wiki/Base64) with the appropriate prefix: